 Put the right panel aside and take the left panel; we take the same steps for these smaller holes.

 Once this side is done, we let it dry and continue with the outside of the right panel.
 And finally, we will continue with the outside of the left panel.

 2.8.
 Measure & SAW dowels

-Now it’s time to measure our wooden dowels, we need four dowels of 34 cm or 13.38 inch long.
-We bought one long dowel with a diameter of 9mm or 0.35 inch.
-Let’s measure our first dowel and mark 34 cm or 13.38 inch on the dowel.
-On the indicated spot, we will saw our first dowel to size.
+Now it’s time to measure our wooden dowels; we need four dowels 34 cm or 13.38 inches long.
+We bought one long dowel with a diameter of 9mm or 0.35 inches.
+Let’s measure our first dowel and mark 34 cm or 13.38 inches on the dowel.
+On the indicated spot, we will see our first dowel to size.

-Repeat this three more times, in order to get 4 dowels.
+Repeat this three more times to get 4 dowels.